jwuensche/scionlab-scripts/docs/testbeds/exo-geni.md

 Alternatively, you can follow the instructions for a distribution upgrade from your preferred GNU/Linux distribution.

 You can access the machines via SSH with the `scionlab` user over the link to VirtualWall.
 Please refer to the corresponding IP addresses in the [ScionLab Topology Overview](https://fin-ger.github.io/scionlab-fed4fire-topology/).
+The authentication is based on your public SSH key.
+If you don't have access to the machines but believe you should be able to access them, contact the ScionLab administrators.

 !!! important "TODO"
     Check if ExoGeni machines survive a reboot

+## Creating Your Own Custom Testbed Configuration

+Currently the only location capable of accessing the required VLANs 1065 - 1069 is RENCI / Chapel Hill.
+All other locations will not work, unless communicated otherwise by the Fed4Fire administrators.
+Stitching links from RENCI / Chapel Hill to other ExoGeni hosts is also currently not possible.
+Therefore, the provided ScionLab configuration is the only viable option, for the time being.